orangejuice/blog/data/activity/movie-当幸福来敲门-2006/record.en.md

 date: 2024-04-28 06:40:41+08:00
 douban:
   rating: 9.2
-  subtitle: 2006 / USA / Drama, Family, Biography / Gabriele Muccino / Will Smith,
+  subtitle: 2006 / USA / Drama Family Biography / Directed by Gabriele Muccino /
-    Jaden Smith
+    Starring Will Smith, Jaden Smith
 ---

-In memory, it is a sunny and hopeful warm story, but on revisiting, the film is full of deprivation and desolation at the brink of a cliff.
-The mental quality of the protagonist exceeds ordinary people.
-He is smart and eloquent, struggling hard on the edge of the abyss, coupled with destiny's favor and help from a benefactor, finally turns his life around.
-The cruel competition depicted in the film is heartbreaking, one is the long line outside the shelter, it seems natural for those whose spots are already full and have nowhere to go, the second is the 30 interns outside of the shot, poor and hardworking, but with only one opportunity, where will the unnamed of them go after six months?
+In memory, it was a sunny, hopeful, and warm story, but revisiting it revealed that the whole film was an edgy and precarious struggle from the depths of despair.
+The protagonist's psychological resilience exceeds that of an ordinary person, exhibiting clever wit and articulate speech while struggling on the brink of an abyss.
+With a bit of luck and help from influential figures, he finally manages to turn his life around.
+The film also portrays harsh competition: first, the long line outside the homeless shelter, with no room left for those remaining as if it was taken for granted; second, the 30 interns off-camera, many impoverished and hardworking, with only one opportunity at hand—what happens to the nameless ones after six months?